j-o-e-y/unhashed/articles/what-is-blockchain_03-16-18/what-is-blockchain.md

 ![mining map](/articles/what-is-blockchain_03-16-18/what-is-blockchain-media/wib_beci-map.png)

+This system of using energy to add new blocks to the chain is know as "[Proof of Work](https://en.wikipedia.org/wiki/Proof-of-work) (PoW)," another interesting method that is being used is called "[Proof of Stake](https://en.wikipedia.org/wiki/Proof-of-stake) (PoS)."
+In a PoS system the odds of finding a block are not determined by physical machines burning electricity, but instead by the amount or age of cryptocurrency a miner has staked.
+As of yet PoS has not been truly tested at global scale, but that will change when Ethereum begins transitioning to [Casper](https://github.com/ethereum/research/wiki/Casper-Version-1-Implementation-Guide).

+The PoS method is interesting because it addresses two issues.
+The first is obvious, a reduction in energy use from PoW.
+The second is more philosophical; in PoW a miner does not have to own any of the coin they're mining.
+They could sell all their rewards immediately, and in reality most miners do to pay for the costs involved with running their operation.
+There's a theory that this lack of interest in the coin from the miners could have negative effects on the blockchain in the future.
+On the other hand, in PoS a miner has to hold some of the coin to keep mining.
+Therefore, the theory is, that the miners will have a vested interest in the future of the coin.

-As long as the reward and difficulty remain in balance, it will always be in a miners best interest to confirm transactions according to the rules.
-By trying to break the rules, or rewrite part of the blockchain, the miners are penalized with enormous electricity costs.
+Regardless of the proof algorithm, as long as the reward and difficulty remain in balance, it will always be in a miners best interest to confirm transactions according to the rules.
+By trying to break the rules, or rewriting part of the blockchain, the miners are penalized.
 Even with an extreme amount of money available to anyone that does, no one has come up with an attack that is more profitable than simply following the rules.

 ### Decentralization